-In this article, we’ll explore the factors that contribute to crime, consider the question can crime be eliminated, and discuss strategies that could help reduce crime to its lowest possible levels.
+In this article, we’ll explore the factors that contribute to crime, examine whether complete crime elimination is realistically achievable, and discuss practical strategies that can help reduce crime to its lowest possible levels.

 What is Crime?